lynnlangit/aws-for-bioinformatics/3_VMs_&_Batch-LYNN/5_Use_Amazon_omics.md

-# Use Amazon HealtOmics
+# Use AWS HealtOmics

-## What is Amazon HealthOmics?
+## What is AWS HealthOmics?
-Amazon HealthOmics is a purpose-built service to help bioinformaticians, researchers, and scientists store, query, and analyze genomic, transcriptomic, and other omics data and then generate insights from that data to improve health and advance scientific discoveries.
-Concepts shown below are from the [Amazon HealthOmics website](https://aws.amazon.com/omics/).
+AWS HealthOmics is a purpose-built service to help bioinformaticians, researchers, and scientists store, query, and analyze genomic, transcriptomic, and other omics data and then generate insights from that data to improve health and advance scientific discoveries.
+Concepts shown below are from the [AWS HealthOmics website](https://aws.amazon.com/omics/).
 NOTE: This service was previously named 'Amazon Omics'.

 <img src="https://github.com/lynnlangit/aws-for-bioinformatics/blob/main/3_VMs_%26_Batch-LYNN/images/omics-concepts.png">

 ### Why do this
-Use [`Amazon HealthOmics`](https://aws.amazon.com/omics/) to build quickly for common multiomics use cases, such as:
+Use [`AWS HealthOmics`](https://aws.amazon.com/omics/) to build quickly for common multiomics use cases, such as:
 - **Genomics** - Store, query, and analyze genomic data to identify **genetic variants** and their impact on human health.
 - **Transcriptomics** - Store, query, and analyze transcriptomic data to identify **gene expression patterns** and their impact on human health.
 - **Proteomics** - Store, query, and analyze proteomic data to identify **protein expression patterns** and their impact on human health.

 ### What is this
-- USE Amazon HealthOmics purpose-built genomic file stores to quickly store, query, and analyze genomic, transcriptomic, and proteomic data.
+- USE AWS HealthOmics purpose-built genomic file stores to quickly store, query, and analyze genomic, transcriptomic, and proteomic data.
 - Video (launched at re:Invent 2022) - 40 minutes - [link](https://www.youtube.com/watch?v=46SLOjuMM6o)
 - Examples and implementation details are provided below.